 Of the many beautiful accommodation facilities in this side of the Island, one of the most spectacular hotel is the 5-star Belmond Grand Hotel Timeo, the first one built in Taormina, located right in front of the Greek theatre and with the Mount Etna as a backdrop.

-Another exclusive option is the 5-star Belmond Villa Sant’Andrea built by an aristocratic family in 1830 and overlooking its own beach and surrounded by subtropical gardens, keeps all the charm of a private residence.
+Another exclusive option is the 5-star Belmond Villa Sant’Andrea built by an aristocratic family in 1830.
+It overlooks its own beach and it is surrounded by subtropical gardens.
+Moreover it keeps all the charm of a private residence.

 Our most popular programmes include few days in Taormina with daily excursions to Syracuse.